 Creating video content is a great way to strengthen your marketing strategy and engage with your audience.
 However, it isn’t without its potential pitfalls.
-Many brands fail to use video marketing effectively and end up doing more harm than good.
+Many brands fail to avoid common video marketing mistakes and end up doing more harm than good.

-To help you get off on the right foot, here are ten common video marketing mistakes and, more importantly, some tips that will help you avoid them!
+To help you get off on the right foot, here are the ten most common video marketing mistakes we see and, more importantly, some tips that will help you avoid them!

 Not making videos